emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * **Theme or plugin conflicts** blocking visibility.
 * **WP_DEBUG** set to true; change it to false in `wp-config.php` before import.

-= Why am I seeing alerts like “Please create Upload folder with writable permission” or “File size exceeded post maximum size” when uploading a file in WP Ultimate CSV Importer? =

-These alerts usually mean your server setup needs adjustment, for example, either the upload folder is missing, file size limits are too low, or memory is insufficient.
-To fix this:

-* Create the ultimate-csv-importer folder in wp-content/uploads/ with 755 or 775 permissions.

-* Increase upload_max_filesize, post_max_size, and memory_limit in your PHP settings.

 For more troubleshooting tips, refer to the [WP Ultimate CSV Importer troubleshooting guide](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/troubleshooting-guide?utmsource=web&utmcampaign=readme&utmmedium=wporg).

-= Can I Update Existing Content Using This Plugin? = Updating existing content feature is available only in our Pro version.
-For advanced features like scheduling data imports and exports, you can upgrade to the Pro version.
+= Can I update existing content without duplicates using this plugin? = Updating existing WordPress content feature is available only in our Pro version.
+For advanced feature like this including schedule data imports and exports, you can upgrade to the Pro version.
 Visit our website to learn more about the [WP Ultimate CSV Importer Pro features](https://www.smackcoders.com/wp-ultimate-csv-importer-pro.html?utmsource=web&utmcampaign=readme&utmmedium=wporg).

+To update existing content without duplicate, configure the option 'Do you want to handle duplicates' and select one unique identifier in the import configuration section before run the import.

 = How can I import and export custom post types and taxonomies? =